spacotto/Born2beRoot/srcs/vm-benefits.md

 # Benefits of Using Virtual Machines
-Virtual machines (VMs) offer numerous benefits that make them a cornerstone of modern IT infrastructure.
+Virtual machines (VMs) offer numerous benefits, making them a cornerstone of modern IT infrastructure.

+### Cost Efficiency
 One of the primary advantages is cost efficiency, as VMs reduce the need for multiple physical servers by enabling multiple operating systems and applications to run on a single physical machine, thereby lowering hardware, electricity, and maintenance costs.
 This consolidation significantly reduces the physical infrastructure footprint and associated expenses.

 VMs maximize hardware utilization by dynamically allocating resources such as CPU, RAM, and storage based on workload demands, leading to improved efficiency and reduced underutilization compared to physical servers.
  This resource optimization allows organizations to do more with less infrastructure.